Travel guide

 How many GB do I need for the Bahrain Grand Prix?

 For an F1 weekend, about 5 GB is usually enough if you use Wi-Fi at the hotel.
-If you're going to upload a lot of video from the Sakhir stands, err on the side of caution with more leeway: events saturate the network and drastically increase your consumption compared to a normal weekend.
+If you're going to upload a lot of video from the Sakhir stands, play it safe with more margin: events saturate the network and significantly increase your consumption compared to a normal weekend.

 What are the requirements for traveling to Bahrain?

-Most Spanish travelers apply for an eVisa or visa on arrival depending on the purpose of their trip, with a valid passport.
-Always confirm the requirements with the official source before flying.
+Most Spanish travelers obtain an eVisa or visa on arrival depending on the purpose of their trip, with a valid passport.
+Always confirm the requirements with official sources before flying.
 Having data on your phone makes it easier to show documentation and get around upon landing.

 What currency is used in Bahrain?

-The Bahraini Dinar is used, one of the highest-valued currencies in the world.
-Card payments are widely accepted in Manama, although it's advisable to carry some cash.
+The Bahraini Dinar is used, one of the most valuable currencies in the world.
+Card payments are widely accepted in Manama, but it's advisable to carry some cash for the souk or individual taxis.
 With data on your phone, you can check the exchange rate instantly and avoid surprises with prices.

 Does the eSIM also work in Saudi Arabia?